xcollantes/algorithms-data-structures/heap/heap.md

 So in the same way, since the tree is doubling at every level, the array is filled up given the formulas with the ancestors of the tree as the array fills up.

+## Important note about heap ordering

+When you print a heap array, the elements will **not** appear in sorted order.
+The heap property only guarantees that the parent is smaller (min-heap) or larger (max-heap) than its children, not that the entire array is sorted.

+However, when you repeatedly call `heapq.heappop()`, the elements **will** come out in sorted order.
+This is because each pop operation removes the minimum element and maintains the heap property for the remaining elements.